 Features of this elaborate and decorative style include:

-Interest in the Gothic Revival style for buildings began to flounder at the turn of the 20 th century.
-Technical developments, such as the light bulb, the elevator, and steel framing construction caused many to see architecture that used load-bearing masonry as obsolete.
+Interest in the Gothic Revival style for buildings began to fade at the turn of the 20th century.
+Technical developments, such as the light bulb, the elevator, and steel framing construction, caused many to see architecture that used load-bearing masonry as obsolete.
 Gothic Revival buildings also did not typically fit on small city lots.
 The style was eventually supplanted by more modern styles.

-Although Gothic Revival elements are occasionally found on Fullerton buildings, most notably the Gobar House (610 W. Valley View Drive), the only true Gothic Revival building is the former Methodist Episcopal Church ( 117 N. Pomona Avenue ) in the downtown area.
-Constructed in 1909 for $20,000.
-The brick church exhibits many features reflecting the New England roots and the British heritage of the Methodist minister who commissioned the construction of the building.
+Although Gothic Revival elements are occasionally found on Fullerton buildings, most notably the Gobar House (610 W. Valley View Drive), the only true Gothic Revival building is the former Fullerton First Methodist Episcopal Church (117 N. Pomona Avenue) in the downtown area.
+Constructed in 1909 for $20,000, the brick church exhibits many features reflecting the New England roots and the British heritage of the Methodist minister who commissioned the construction of the building.
 The church also reflects the preference of early Fullerton settlers for the traditional architectural styles they knew before moving west.
 This preference changed dramatically in the 1920s, when tastes shifted toward styles associated more with Southern California.
 Listed on the National Register of Historic Place in 2001, the church has been the home to several different religious groups, most currently the Holycity Bethesda Fullgospel Church.

 Read More about the Gothic Revival Style: